Your Stats πŸ“Š

 Your Club Distances

-These are your actual carry distances tracked by Shot Scope β€” not what you think you hit, but what you actually hit.
-Use these numbers to pick the right club on every approach shot.
+Actual carry distances tracked by Shot Scope β€” not what you think you hit, what you actually hit.
+Use these numbers on every approach shot.

 Driver